Use the Flutter inspector

 , Flex

-) or a direct child of a flex widget, the flex layout tool will appear in the Layout Explorer.
+) or a direct child of a flex widget, the flex explorer tool will appear in the Widget Explorer.

 widgets and their children are laid out.
 The explorer identifies the main axis and cross axis, as well as the current alignment for each (for example, start, end, and spaceBetween).
 It also shows details like flex factor, flex fit, and layout constraints.